maru-labo/doodle/examples/tensorflow_lite_rpi/README.md

-# Doodle for TensorFlow Lite on Raspberry Pi
+# The Doodle Classification by TensorFlow Lite (for Raspberry Pi)

 ![](./screenshot.png)